muldjord/skyscraper/README.md

 # Skyscraper by Lars Muldjord
-A powerful and versatile yet easy to use game scraper written in C++ for use with multiple frontends running on a Linux system (macOS and Windows too, but not officially supported).
+A powerful and versatile yet easy to use game scraper written in C++ to  use with multiple frontends running on a Linux system (macOS and Windows too, but not officially supported).
 It scrapes and caches various game resources from various scraping sources, including media such as screenshot, cover and video.
 It then gives you the option to generate a game list and artwork for the chosen frontend by combining all of the cached resources.

 All Skyscraper features are [well-documented](https://github.com/muldjord/skyscraper/tree/master/docs) and there's also a [F.A.Q](https://github.com/muldjord/skyscraper/blob/master/docs/FAQ.md).
 If you still have questions after reading the documentation, please consider asking them on the [RetroPie subreddit](https://www.reddit.com/r/RetroPie/) or in the official [RetroPie forums](https://retropie.org.uk/forum).
 The `Issues` page here on Github is for bug reports and feature requests only.
 Thanks!